-Practicum: Volunteer Option (CNSK 1398) Provides an opportunity to master and demonstrate the knowledge and skills gained during the classroom component of the Counselling Skills Certificate Program.
-Practice your skills at a social service agency with an emphasis on supervision and feedback.
-Continuous liaison with the program is maintained throughout the practicum by attendance in 5 seminars and a negotiated contract between the student, the agency and VCC.
-118 hours (Laird) \$398 - OR - Practicum: Worksite option (CNSK 1299) For those currently working in the field, this option offers an opportunity to enhance knowledge and skills by examining worksite experiences during 9 practicum seminars, plus a skill-based assignment and interview.
-Program Coordinator approval is required.
-36 hours (Laird) \$398 Practicum seminar dates: Mar 29, Apr 12/26, May 10/24, Jun 7/21, Jul 15/19, Aug 2/16/30, Sep 13/27.
-(This course has a continuous intake and seminars are offered alternate Wednesday evenings except Christmas closure), 18:30-21:30 - CC (Laird) Practicum: Volunteer option (CNSK 1398) CRN 20535 Practicum: Worksite option (CNSK 1299) CRN 20538 Practicum information meeting: Th.
-May 11, 17:30 - 18:30 - CC Centre for Continuing Studies Office Substance Abuse Counselling Skills Certificate Program Program Coordinator: Sara Menzel 604.443.8392, E-mail: smenzel@vcc.ca Program Assistant: Carol Agostini 604.443.8661, E-mail: cagostini@vcc.ca Practicum Coordinator: Rayma Hagan 604.443.8651, E-mail: rhagan@vcc.ca Registration: 604.443.8484 For close to 20 years, this respected and recognized program has prepared and trained addiction workers providing an excellent foundation for individuals who wish to work in the field of substance misuse OR for those currently practicing.
+Counselling Skills Substance Abuse Counselling Skills Certificate Program Program Coordinator: Sara Menzel, 604.443.8392, smenzel@vcc.ca Program Assistant: Carol Agostini, 604.443.8661, cagostini@vcc.ca Practicum Coordinator: Rayma Hagan, 604.443.8651, rhagan@vcc.ca Information Sessions: Thursday, September 14, Thursday, December 7, OR Wednesday, January 3, 2007 18:30-19:30, Centre for Continuing Studies Office, DTN For close to 20 years, this respected and recognized program has prepared and trained addiction workers providing an excellent foundation for individuals who wish to work in the field of substance misuse OR for those currently practicing.
 It may be of particular interest to individuals with a past history of substance abuse who wish to support others in a successful recovery.
 This part time evening Program can be completed in 15 months to three years depending on student time constraints.
 This Program consists of 6 required courses, 1 elective course and a Practicum.
 Courses vary in length from 21 to 36 hours and typically run one evening per week for 7 to 12 weeks.
 Courses are available three terms per year.
 Experiential and practical, this program integrates a variety of substance misuse treatment options with skill practice.
-Students are evaluated on the basis of demonstrated skills, assignments and tests.
-Entrance Requirements Grade 12 or equivalent (waived if mature student).
-Good knowledge of English, both oral and written (an assessment may be requested).
+Students are evaluated on the basis of demonstrated skills, assignments Entrance Requirements Grade 12 or equivalent (may be waived if applicant is a mature student).
+Good knowledge of English, both oral and written (an assessment may be required).
 Satisfactory completion of Basic Counselling Skills (CNSK 1101) or equivalent.
 Relevant experience in social services: volunteer experience is credited if it is in a structured, supervised setting.
 Work or volunteer experience must include use of counselling skills.
-Recommended three years successful recovery for those affected by chemical dependency.
 Maturity and emotional stability.

 Completed application form and successful interview.
 Application Call 604.443.8484 for brochure and application form.
 A non-refundable application fee of \$30 must be submitted with the application form.
 Intake dates: January, April, September.
-Certificate Requirements Introduction to Substance Abuse (SUAB 1102) Drugs and Human Behaviour (SUAB 1103) - 21 hours Individual Counselling Skills for Substance Abuse (SUAB 1101) - 36 hours Substance Abuse - The Aboriginal Context (SUAB 1115) - 36 hours Personal/Professional Development (CNSK 1112) - 24 hours Assessment, Referral and Community Resources (SUAB 1106) - 36 hours One of the following two courses:
+Certificate Requirements Introduction to Substance Abuse (SUAB 1102) - 21 hours Drugs and Human Behaviour (SUAB 1103) - 21 hours Individual Counselling Skills for Substance Abuse (SUAB 1101) - 36 hours Substance Abuse - The Aboriginal Context (SUAB 1115) - 36 hours Personal/Professional Development (CNSK 1112) - 24 hours Assessment, Referral and Community Resources (SUAB 1106) - 36 hours One of the following two courses: